technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

     <img src="./media/image18.png" style="width:6.26806in;height:2.99306in"
 alt="A screenshot of a computer Description automatically generated" />

 4. Choose **Environment** from the dropdown menu, then click **Install** (For this lab we use CustomerService Trial, participant can choose any environment).
 This ensures that the extension is added to the correct environment where you’ll be configuring your customer service settings.

     <img src="./media/image19.png"
 style="width:6.26806in;height:2.97708in" />

-5. Once the extension is installed, you’ll need to update the relevant Dynamics 365 apps to ensure they are compatible with the new extension.
+5. Once the extension is installed, you’ll need to update all Dynamics 365 apps to ensure they are compatible with the new extension.